 Even if the thrower twists/turns during the throwing action, this should still be considered "kawazu-gake" and be penalised.
-Techniques such as o-soto-gari, o-uchi-gari, and uchimata where the foot/leg is entwined with opponent's leg will be permitted and should be scored.
+Techniques such as o-soto-gari, o-uchi-gari, and uchi-mata where the foot/leg is entwined with opponent's leg will be permitted and should be scored.

-2. The application of kani-basami and do-jime (applying leg scissors to the opponent's trunk, neck or head (scissor with crossed feet), while stretching out the legs) be penalised with hansoku-make.

-3. To apply kansetsu-waza (ashi-garami, ude-gaeshi etc.) anywhere other than to the elbow joint.

-4. To fall directly to the tatami while applying or attempting to apply techniques such as ude-hishigi-waki-gatame (see point 3 above).

-5. Applying kansetsu-waza or shime-waza in tachi-shisei with a judo throwing technique with be penalised with hansoku-make.
-See also Article 18.1.2 - Shido for an Illegal Move point 29.

-6. Uke, when behind tori, cannot reap tori's leg or legs from the inside.

-7. To make any action this may endanger or injure the opponent especially the opponent's neck or spinal vertebrae.

-8. Intentionally fall backwards when the other athlete is clinging to his back and when either athlete has control of the other's movement.

-9. To lift the opponent off the tatami and forcefully push him back onto the tatami without a judo technique.

-10. To disregard the referee's instructions.

-11. To make unnecessary calls, remarks, or gestures derogatory to the opponent or referee during the contest.

-12. To wear or to have inside the judogi a hard or metallic object (covered or not).

-13. Any action against the spirit of judo (this includes anything that can be described as anti-judo, for example being in the lead and, in the last seconds of the match, leaving the competition area to prevent the opponent from taking grips) may be punished by a direct hansoku-make at any time in the contest.
+- 2. To apply kani-basami. - 3.
+To apply do-jime. - 4.
+To apply ashi-garami. - 5.
+To fall directly to the tatami while applying or attempting to apply techniques such as ude-hishigi-waki-gatame (see point 3 above). - 6.
+Applying kansetsu-waza or shime-waza in tachi-shisei with a judo throwing technique with be penalised with hansoku-make.
+See also Article 18.1.2 Shido for an Illegal Move point 29. - 7.
+Uke, when behind tori, cannot reap tori's standing leg or legs from the inside. - 8.
+To make any action this may endanger or injure the opponent especially the opponent's neck or spinal vertebrae. - 9.
+Intentionally fall backwards when the other athlete is clinging to his back and when either athlete has control of the other's movement. - 10.
+To lift the opponent off the tatami and forcefully push him back onto the tatami without a judo technique. - 11.
+To disregard the referee's instructions. - 12.
+To make unnecessary calls, remarks, or gestures derogatory to the opponent or referee during the contest. - 13.
+To wear or to have inside the judogi a hard or metallic object (covered or not). - 14.
+Any action against the spirit of judo (this includes anything that can be described as anti-judo, for example being in the lead and, in the last seconds of the match, leaving the competition area to prevent the opponent from taking grips) may be punished by a direct hansoku-make at any time in the contest.